SergeantMahdi/matthew-personal-website/README.md

 6. go to the http://localhost:3000/create to create admin username and password

 it's done now you have access to the admin section.

+# Road Map

+## APIs
+this folder contains a JS file which send the data from admin page to the HOME or PROJECTS page and vice versa.

+## controler
+this folder contains all the files that manipulate database, doing operation like create, edit or remove and ```Joi``` is also included into this file

+## Middleware
+this folder contains all types of validation like Login, skill and project validations.

+## Public
+this folder contains all images, scripts and css files.

+## Router
+this folder contains routes for different pages.

+## utilities
+this folder contains a error handler.

+## views
+this folder contains all ejs files.